Fuad Saba

-Fuad Saba (Arabic: فؤاد سابا; 1902–1984) was a Palestinian accountant, businessman and politician during the Mandatory Palestine.
-Among the first Palestinians to receive an accounting certificate, he co-founded the international firm Saba & Co. with his brother.
+Fuad Saba (Arabic: فؤاد سابا; 1902–1984) was a Palestinian accountant, businessman and politician during Mandatory Palestine.
+Among the first Palestinians to receive an accounting certificate, he co-founded the international firm Saba & Co. in Jerusalem with his brother.

 He was among the community leaders of Arab Anglicans in Palestine.
-A member of the Palestine Arab Party, Saba was a leading politician in the Mandatory Palestine who attempted to end the Jewish settlement in Palestine.
+A member of the Palestine Arab Party, Saba was a leading politician in Mandatory Palestine who attempted to end Jewish settlement in Palestine.

 Born in Ottoman Palestine, Saba was not allowed to return to Palestine at several points in his lifetime.
 Beginning in October 1937, he and other members of the Arab Higher Committee were exiled for several years by the British government.
 Following forced displacement from Jerusalem due to the Nakba in 1948, he relocated the Saba & Co. headquarters to Beirut.